 Who Can I Sponsor?

-Surafel AderajewMy family and I were displaced from nearby town due to tribal conflict.
+Surafel AderajewMy family and I were displaced from a nearby town due to tribal conflict.

-Our property and our harvest was burnt and we had to move quickly.
-My father moved to Gondar to escape from the trouble and is now working labourer. trying to earn money to provide for me.
+Our property and our harvest were burnt and we had to move quickly.
+My father moved to Gondar to escape from the trouble and is now working as a labourer, trying to earn money to provide for me.
 My parents can`t afford to send me to school and the opportunity to attend St. George's is my only hope for the future.

 Desalegn AzazuBoth my parents are daily labourers.
-We live in a rented house without little food or basic needs.
+We live in a rented house with little food and basic needs.

-There is no electric power, water and toilet in our home.
+There is no electric power, water or toilet in our home.
 We sleep on the ground and eat our meals sitting on the floor.

 My family has been identified by the local government as living significantly below the poverty line of Ethiopia and we are in desperate need of help and support.

-Tensae AwokeMy father was a poor farmer, but he lost his land when it was taken from him to give others an area to construct houses by the government.
+Tensae AwokeMy father was a poor farmer, but he lost his land when it was taken from him by the government to give others an area to construct houses.

 Now both my parents work as daily labourers in intensive construction sites.
 They are paid very little and this is not enough to provide for us and send me to school.

 We live in a rented room in the local community and have very few possessions or access to food and sanitation.
-Attending St. George's ifs a lifetime to me for a better future.
+Attending St. George's is a lifeline for a better future.